Terms & Conditions

 “Customer” means the person, firm or company who places the Order with the Company.

-“Contract” means any contract between the Company and the Customer for the sale, supply and purchase of Goods and/or Services comprised in an Order and incorporating these terms and conditions.
+“Contract” means any contract between the Company and the Customer for the sale, supply and purchase of Goods or Services comprised in an Order and incorporating these Terms and Conditions.

-“Goods” means all those materials, products or articles comprised within an order that have been accepted by
+“Goods” means all those materials, products or articles offered for sale by the Company and comprised within an Order that has been accepted by the Company.

-“Order” means the Customer’s instructions to supply the goods or services.
+“Order” means the Customer’s request to the Company to supply the Goods or Services.

 “Terms and Conditions” means the terms and conditions set out herein.